-The CFEngine star-network 'hub', used in CFE Nova and CFE Constellation is the report aggregator for the CFEngine software.
+The CFEngine star-network 'hub' is the report aggregator for the CFEngine commercial edition (Nova/Enterprise).
 CFEngine commercial editions support multiple hubs for redundancy during reporting.
 By making a cluster of three (or more) hubs, you can ensure that reports will always be available and up to date, at the time-resolution promised by CFEngine.